yihui/yihui.org/content/en/2024-01-03-bye-rstudio.md

 ~~I have never asked for financial support from the community before, because I have never felt the need (thanks to Posit).
 Now the situation has become different, and I'm a little concerned about the mortgage number in my account.
-For the first time, I'm mentioning my Github sponsorship page in my blog:
+For the first time, I'm mentioning my GitHub sponsorship page in my blog:
 <https://github.com/sponsors/yihui>.
 I will be very grateful if anyone could
 support me for a few months before I transition into the next stable phase of life.
 I will notify you when I do not need the sponsorship any more so you can